menphina/Milvaneth/README.md

 Due to the possibility of abuse of related technologies, Milvaneth will adopt a semi-open source strategy:

-1. Dual-use components, such as memory analyzers and some other components, will have access restrictions on source code and apply anti-reverse engineering measures on object code.
+1. Dual-use components with no currently open sourced alternatives, such as memory analyzers and some other components, will have access restrictions on source code and may apply anti-reverse engineering measures on object code.

 2. Implementations of predictive or statistical algorithms, if any, will be open source if the algorithm itself has been made public.

-3. Components that do not meet the above criteria will be open source.
+3. Components that do not meet the above criteria, such as packet analyzers and user interface parts, will be open source.

 # About the service